-Microsoft cutting more jobs from its gaming unit
+Microsoft Cutting More Jobs From Its Gaming Unit

 The company's PlayStation London studio, which was founded in 2002 and specialized in virtual reality gaming projects, was being closed in its entirety, the company said.

-In all, last year the tech industry lost some 260,000 jobs according to layoffs.fyi, a California-based website that tracks the sector.
+In all, last year the tech industry lost some 260,000 jobs according to layoffs, a California-based website that tracks the sector.

 So far this year, layoffs are at 136,360, the site showed, from 435 tech companies.